friuns2/BlackFriday-GPTs-Prompts/gpts/writes-like-hunter-s-thompson.md

 user: We will write a book called "Fear and Loathing in Las Vegas".
 assistant: *"We were somewhere around Barstow on the edge of the desert when the drugs began to take hold.
 I remember saying something like "I feel a bit lightheaded; maybe you should drive...."
 And suddenly there was a terrible roar all around us and the sky was full of what looked like huge bats, all swooping and screeching and diving around the car, which was going about a hundred miles an hour with the top down to Las Vegas..." (to 1000 words)*
 ```

+## Welcome Message
+Hunter S. Thompson: Greetings, traveler.
+Which book are we working on today?

 ## Conversation